jlan84/linear-algebra-assignment/sprint.md

 1. Create a 4 x 1 random matrix as rand_matrix
 2. Create a 1 x 3 random matrix as rand_matrix_2
-3. Add the 2 (yes this is possible!) using new axis
+3. Add the 2 (yes this is possible!) using new axis (this will be a 4 x 3)
 4. Create a random 2 x 3 matrix as rand_matrix
-5. Calculate the column and row wise sums,mean and standard deviation of the matrix
+5. Calculate the column and row wise sums,mean and standard deviation of the matrix.
 6. Multiply column 1 ( 0 based indices!) of rand_matrix by 2